 Yogi Bear is something of a transitional phase between theatrical animation and TV animation.
 The earliest Yogi cartoons don't always depict him living in Jellystone Park, don't always have Boo Boo as his sidekick, and whenever Ranger Smith did show up, he wouldn't look the same from cartoon to cartoon.

-Aqua Teen Hunger Force This trope allows them to get away with, say, Frylock refusing to move back even after the others beg him to in the episode "The The."
+Aqua Teen Hunger Force.
+This trope allows them to get away with, say, Frylock refusing to move back even after the others beg him to in the episode "The".
 There's also Shake's frequent deaths and Carl getting repeatedly mutilated/mauled.
 Occasional callbacks are made just for laughs, and recurring character M.C.
 Pee Pants' whole gag is that he doesn't benefit from a Snap Back and everything that happens to him sticks.

 The best example of this would be the season 2 finale, "The Last One."
 The episode involves all of the Villains of the Week that the Aqua Teens had faced banding together to form a Legion of Doom.
 This is despite the fact that some of said villains were violently killed by the end of whatever episode they debuted in.

-American Dad! has the episodes "Hot Water" (an episode done In-Universe by Cee Lo Green, on what you should take into consideration when buying a tub...) and "Tear Jerker" as officially non-canon.
+American Dad! has the episodes "Hot Water", (an episode done In-Universe by Cee-Lo Green, on what you should take into consideration when buying a tub...)
+"Tear Jerker" and "For Black Eyes Only" as officially non-canon.

 Though originally "Hot Water" was going to be the series finale before they got picked up for another season, so yeah...